apollo-server-integrations/apollo-server-integration-google-cloud-functions/README.md

 ## Example project
 To develop, test and deploy your function, you will need to setup proper tooling to compile your function and its dependencies.

-We highly recommend taking a look at the [the project example](/example), which gives you an good starting point and sane defaults on how you can correctly bundle your function and setup scripts for common development tasks.
+We highly recommend taking a look at the [project example](/example), which gives you a good starting point and sane defaults on how you can correctly bundle your function and setup scripts for common development tasks.

 >**Note**
 > ### Why do I need to bundle my function?